cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 The `docker buildx` is an extended toolset for Docker, which provides full support for the features of the Moby BuildKit builder toolkit.
 The `bake` command is part of this extension and simplifies the process of defining and running builds by using a declarative format in the form of a `docker-bake.hcl` or a `docker-compose.yml`.
 When the `--load` flag is added, it instructs BuildKit to build the Docker image and then immediately load it into the local Docker runtime environment.

 ## Start the application

 ```shell
 docker compose -f ../docker-compose.yml -f ./docker-compose.override.yml -f ../docker-compose-host.yml up
 ```

-## Check the DApp address
+## Check the dApp address

-We now will check our DApp address by viewing the contents of the `dapp.json` file located in the `deployments/localhost/` directory inside the `rollups-examples` repository:
+We now will check our dApp address by viewing the contents of the `dapp.json` file located in the `deployments/localhost/` directory inside the `rollups-examples` repository:

 ```shell
 cat ../deployments/localhost/dapp.json